 A beautiful antique mirror can be one of the grandest pieces in a home.
 However, few people know where the true value of a mirror once lay.
-Today, we find value in the frames of our mirrors, but just 170 years ago, it was the mirror glass itself that was most precious.
+Today, we find value in the frames of our wood and metal mirrors, but just 170 years ago, it was the mirror glass itself that was most precious.

-England's King Henry VIII and France's, Francis I were both avid collectors of mirrors.
+England's King Henry VIII and France's, Francis I were both avid collectors of the earliest mirrors.
 If there were anything fit for a king to collect it was the mirror.
 While we may take it for granted today, the mirror was once literally worth it's weight in gold and only the most affluent could even hope to own even a very small example.
 A medium-sized Venetian mirror was comparable in price to that of a naval ship or an aristocrat's country home!
 Some French nobles were even known to sell off their country estates just to purchase a single mirror.

-While our ancient ancestors fashioned mirrors from polished stones as early as 4000 B.C., it wasn't until the First Century that the Romans introduced a very rudimentary mirror made of glass.
+While our ancient ancestors fashioned the earliest mirrors from polished stones as early as 4000 B.C., it wasn't until the First Century that the Romans introduced a very rudimentary mirror made of glass.
 The early Church viewed the mirror as a symbol of sin and vanity and it was forbidden for priests to own a mirror.
 Pope John XII declared "The Devil can conceal himself in a phial or a mirror."
 Devil, or no devil, glass mirrors all but disappeared during the early Middle Ages.
 By the 14th century, the invention of glassblowing techniques in Europe refueled the interest in mirror production.

 New Techniques Bring Great Advances